lars-frogner/Impact/README.md

 Command.execute!(Scene(SetSceneEntityActiveState({ entity_id, state })))
 ```

-Here is an example of how entities can be created in batch.
+Here is an example of how entities can be created in batch (these are the red balls in one of the screenshots).

 ```roc
 Entity.new_multi(List.len(positions))